What is the menopause?

 Perimenopause

-The period of time when you develop menopausal symptoms but are still having periods although they may be more frequent, irregular, lighter, or heavier.
-This phase can last up to 10 years.
+This is the period of time when you develop perimenopausal symptoms but are still having periods although they may be more frequent, irregular, lighter, or heavier.

 Postmenopausal bleeding